NimitS1/expediaRequester/README.md

 The cruise APIs by Expedia are currently down and cannot be tested till they are back up.
 The package search API seems to be buggy so the test for it's wrapper is commented.
 The search resolutions API seems to look for particular headers which I am not able deduce.

+###Note to testers:
+Remember that you have to add your own API key for testing